Investor's Guide

 Quantum Annealing

-Uses quantum tunneling to find low-energy configurations of optimization problems — effectively letting the system "tunnel" through energy barriers that would trap classical algorithms.
+Uses quantum tunneling to find low-energy configurations of optimization problems — effectively letting the system “tunnel” through energy barriers that would trap classical algorithms.
 Not a gate-based universal quantum computer.
+Problems must be formulated as Quadratic Unconstrained Binary Optimization (QUBO) problems.

 Pros